curtsinger-lab/riker/docs/new-rebuild.md

     b.
 If C's parent command D is marked MayRun, mark D as MustRun

 When a command C is marked MayRun:
-  6. For each command D that produces uncached input V to C: if D is already marked MustRun, mark C as MustRun.
-Otherwise mark D as MayRun.
+  6. For each command D that produces uncached input V to C: mark D as MayRun.
   7. For each command D that consumes output V from C: mark D as MayRun
   8. For each command D that consumes output V from C: if D is marked MustRun, mark C as MustRun